 What is Bitcoin?

 Bitcoin is a virtual cryptocurrency.
 And like any other currency, it can be used to exchange other currencies, buy products and services.
-But these are done digitally and you can never have a hard form like cash for it.
+But these are done digitally and you can never have a hard form like cash for it, learn more from online accountant experts at the link.

 What is Cryptocurrency?

 Cryptocurrency uses digital files as money and uses an online ledger.
-These ledgers are nothing but databases that contain details of ownership, secure transactions, control creation of coins etc;
+These ledgers are nothing but databases that contain details of ownership, secure transactions, control creation of coins and crypto wallets;

 Who started Bitcoin?